Premium Financing Life Insurance: The Complete 2025 Guide

 If these aspects, or at least a majority, are present, then securing life insurance through premium financing may present a viable solution that offers a large amount of life insurance at a minimal cost.

-To make this strategy more appealing than simply securing a death benefit, a cash value life insurance policy can be used to improves the overall performance and strategy.
+To make this strategy more appealing than simply securing a death benefit, a cash value life insurance policy can be used to improve the overall performance and strategy.

 This would justify the cost of the loan because the money is being used for a positive financial arbitrage elsewhere.

-A simple math example would be to ask “if the loan is costing 6% annually, how does this compare with the 10% that the applicant’s other investments are returning?”
+A simple math example would be to ask “if the loan is costing 6.5% annually (based on current SOFR rates in 2025), how does this compare with the 10% that the applicant’s other investments are returning?”

 We’ve also discussed the ability to take policy loans from permanent life policies in order to create financial leverage and maintain the velocity of your money.